 There are many ways to get involved!
 Use our volunteer placement system, join a student club that does volunteer work (check with WLUSU), and/or check out the Resources page for information on and off-campus.

-To use the volunteer placement system click here to get to the Searching for an Opportunity page.
-Enter your Novell username and ID and scroll through the different listings.
+To use the volunteer placement system, click here to get to the Searching for an Opportunity page.
+Enter your network username (xxxx####) and password and scroll through the different listings.

 Please note, not all volunteer opportunities listed on this site may be available at the time that you contact the agency (other volunteers may have already filled the positions and/or the program may not be running at the time).